 As you approach the hotel you find the main house is to your right, with the wood clad Cedar Wing to your left.
 The reception area is close to the foot of the nice staircase leading to the upper floor, while the public rooms are almost all on the far side of the building, enjoying the stunning sea views.
 Here you find the Asknish Bay Restaurant, which extends out from the hotel to really immerse diners in the seascape beyond; the small and large lounges; and the Chartroom II bistro and bar.
 The only public room not overlooking the sea is the beautiful wood panelled library.

 There are 25 individually styled guest rooms at the Loch Melfort Hotel.
 Five of these are on the upper floor of the main house and comprise two suites and three rooms that can be set up as king size doubles or twins.
 All benefit from the superb sea views, and one has its own private balcony.
 20 guest rooms are in the Cedar Wing, ten on the upper floor and ten on the ground floor.
 This Scandinavian style extension is accessed by means of a covered corridor from the main hotel.
 The rooms are fitted and furnished to a high standard and all offer sea views, with the upper floor rooms having private balconies and the ground floor rooms access to a terrace.
+Four of the Cedar Wing rooms have been upgraded to superior standard.
 A number of the hotel's guest rooms are baby or family friendly, and five of the ground floor rooms in the Cedar Wing are dog friendly.

 Disabled access is very good.
 One of the ground floor rooms in the Cedar Wing has been converted to be fully accessible for disabled guests, while the other nine ground floor rooms are ideal for anyone wanting to avoid steps.
 All Loch Melfort's public rooms are accessible by wheelchair, including the restaurant, bistro and lounges.